oracle/solaris-ips/README.md

 ## Introduction

-The image packaging system (IPS) is a software delivery system with interaction with a network repository as its primary design goal.
+The Image Packaging System (IPS) is a software delivery system with interaction with a network repository as its primary design goal.
 Other key ideas are: safe execution for zones and other installation contexts, use of ZFS for efficiency and rollback, preventing the introduction of incorrect or incomplete packages, and efficient use of bandwidth.

 ## Prerequisites